First of all, thanks for visiting Netaheat Repairs.

 on all versions of the Netaheat are still available through normal

-purchased and fitted.
+manufactured.
 If a part fails which happens to be obsolete, the

-is still a chance of keeping the boiler running.
-There is however a
+is however still a chance of keeping the boiler running.
+There is a

 thriving market in second-hand Netaheat components on eBay, the online